 Joe Flacco, Baltimore Ravens (2008) & Mark Sanchez, New York Jets (2009)

-Both highly drafted quarterbacks who had the benefit of supporting casts built for January success made it all the way to the AFC championship game.
+Flacco and Sanchez are also decent examples that could be a guide to how Purdy’s playoff journey may go.
+Unlike Purdy, they were both highly drafted quarterbacks, but they are comparable in that they had the benefit of supporting casts built for January success.
+Both made it all the way to the AFC championship game.

 Flacco did not have to do much to get to that point with the 2008 Ravens.
-In his three postseason games, Flacco completed just 44% of his passes for 437 yards, one touchdown and three interceptions, giving him a passer rating of just 50.8.
+In his three postseason games, Flacco completed just 44.0% of his passes for 437 yards, one touchdown and three interceptions.

 Yet the Ravens were able to succeed by leaning on a third-ranked defense and a fourth-ranked run game, taking the pressure off Flacco.
-Indeed, Baltimore gave up just 19 points over the first two rounds of the playoffs.
-It was only when the Ravens faced a top-ranked Pittsburgh Steelers defense in the title game that Flacco’s shortcomings as a rookie proved decisive.
+Baltimore gave up just 19 points over the first two rounds of the playoffs and it was only when the Ravens faced a top-ranked Steelers defense in the title game that Flacco’s shortcomings as a rookie proved decisive.

-Flacco went on to enjoy one of the great postseason runs in the 2012 season in leading the Ravens to glory, but Jones will certainly hopeful he can surpass Sanchez’s achievements and has made a great start to his career.
+Flacco went on to enjoy one of the great postseason runs in 2012 when he led the Ravens to a win over the 49ers in the Super Bowl, but Purdy will try to surpass Sanchez’s achievements following the electric start to his career.

 Russell Wilson, Seattle Seahawks (2012)

-Wilson won the Super Bowl in only his second season with the Seahawks, but the groundwork for that run was laid during a superb rookie year.
+One of the best rookie quarterback performances in the playoffs came from a player who was previously the thorn in the 49ers’ side.
+Wilson won the Super Bowl in only his second season, but the groundwork for that run was laid during a superb rookie year.

 The Seahawks star was excellent in his first postseason, completing 62.9% of his passes for 572 yards, three touchdowns and an interception.
 He posted a passer rating of 102.4, leading the Seahawks to a win over Washington at FedEx Field in the wild-card round before falling short against the Atlanta Falcons in the divisional round.

-Robert Griffin III’s sole playoff appearance in 2012 ended in a knee injury as he was beaten by Wilson and the Seahawks in a battle of the rookies, while in 2018, Lamar Jackson was confounded by a Los Angeles Chargers defense that frequently deployed seven defensive backs to hold the dual-threat QB in check and restrict him to a completion percentage of 48.3.
+Robert Griffin III’s sole playoff appearance in 2012 ended in a knee injury as he was beaten by Wilson and the Seahawks in a battle of the rookies.
+In 2018, Lamar Jackson was confounded by a Los Angeles Chargers defense that frequently deployed seven defensive backs to hold the dual-threat QB in check and restrict him to a 48.3 completion percentage.

 That game serves as a perfect illustration as to why the playoffs are a different animal.
-The stakes go up, and the standard can also rise to the point that a player’s best is often not good enough.
+The stakes go up, and the standard can also rise to a point where a player’s best is often not good enough.

 Enjoy this?
 Subscribe to our mailing list to receive exclusive weekly content.